leaf-ai/platform-services/README.md

 stencil < cmd/experimentsrv/secret.yaml | kubectl apply -f -
 </b></code></pre>

+The last set of secrets that need to be stored are related to securing the mesh for third party connections using TLS.
+This secret contains the full certificate chain and private key needed to implement TLS on the gRPC connections exposed by the mesh.

+<pre><code><b>
+sudo kubectl create -n istio-system secret generic platform-services-tls-cert \
+    --from-file=key=/etc/letsencrypt/live/platform-services.cognizant-ai.net/privkey.pem \
+    --from-file=cert=/etc/letsencrypt/live/platform-services.cognizant-ai.net/fullchain.pem
+</b></code></pre>

 ## Deploying the Observability proxy server

 This proxy server is used to forward tracing and metrics from your istio mesh based deployment to the Honeycomb service.